nbatfai/SamuVocab/README.md

 # SamuVocab, exp.
 7, cognitive mental organs: MPU (Mental Processing Unit), acquiring higher-order knowledge

 - The agent learns and recognizes a vocabulary of 20 words.
 It is shown in video at https://youtu.be/KGUrMSvD4RI
-- The agent learns and recognizes a vocabulary of 1200 words.
+- The agent is learning and recognizing a vocabulary of 1200 words.
 It is shown in video at https://youtu.be/kjhJ7Q-7Ys0
+- The agent has learned and recognized the first 375 of the 1200 words then it has run out of 16 Gb memory :(

 I am looking for a definition of a mathematical machine for learning.
 The Mental Processing Unit (MPU) is a computational mental organ introduced